-- 1. Over a 3-year period, the program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists will be at least 80 percent. - 2.
-Over a 3-year period, the programs' one year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-- 3. Over a 4-year period, 80 percent of Supervised Practice Program Directors will agree or strongly agree (score of 3.5/5.0 or above) that the Benedictine University DPD curriculum has met or exceeded preparation of its graduates accepted into their programs. - 4.
-Over a 5-year period, of those DPD students who are not matched and/or did not apply to supervised practice programs, 10 percent will take the DTR exam within 12 months of graduation. - 5.
-Over a 5-year period, the program's one-year pass rate (i.e., passing within one year of first attempt) for DPD graduates on the CDR credentialing exam for dietetic technician for the first time will be at least 80%. - 6.
+- 1. Over a 3-year period, the program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists will be at least 80 percent.
+CDR EXAM PASS RATE - 2.
+Over a 4-year period, 80 percent of Supervised Practice Program Directors will agree or strongly agree (score of 3.5/5.0 or above) that the Benedictine University DPD curriculum has met or exceeded preparation of its graduates accepted into their programs.[Survey of DI Directors at facilities who accepted our DPD graduate] - 3.
+Over a 5-year period, of those DPD students who are not matched and/or did not apply to supervised practice programs, 10 percent will take the DTR exam within 12 months of graduation. - 4.
 Over a 5-year period, the pass rate for DPD graduates taking the CDR credentialing exam for dietetic technician for the one-year will be at least 80%.
+CDR NDTR PASS RATE